 On September 10, 2010, the bank received approval from the Arkansas State Bank Department to change the bank's name from Calhoun County Bank to First Bank.
 On November 4, 2010, the announcement of the name change came with the announcement of two new locations that were open for business in Rogers and Siloam Springs.
 The new offices in Northwest Arkansas were purchased from White River Bancshares, Inc. (Signature Bank).

-On February 3, 2014, two new locations were opened for business in Van Buren and Alma.
-The new offices were formerly known as First Community Bank of Crawford County.
+On February 3, 2014, a new location was opened for business in Van Buren.
+The new office was formerly known as First Community Bank of Crawford County.

 The stockholders, directors, and employees want to express our gratitude to the citizens of South and Northwest Arkansas for their continued support.
 We are dedicated in providing our customers the best in products and services.